Environmental Breakdown of Topological Interface States in Armchair Graphene Nanoribbon Heterostructures: Results and discussion

-In realistic experiments, AGNR and AGNRH segments have finite lengths, typically below $20$~nm[\onlinecite{DJRizzo}].
+In realistic experiments, AGNR and AGNRH segments possess finite lengths, typically below $20$~nm[\onlinecite{DJRizzo}].
 We therefore examine the discrete energy spectra of finite 7-AGNR and 9-7-9 AGNRH segments embedded in BN environments with same and inverse topology, as shown in Fig.~3.
 Figures~3(a) and 3(b) display the energy levels of 4-BNNR/7-AGNR/4-BNNR and 4-BNNR/9-7-9-AGNRH/4-BNNR as functions of the interfacial hopping strength $t_{in}$ for the same-topology case.
-Owing to the finite size of the 7-AGNR segment $(N=15,M=80)$, two in-gap energy levels labeled $\Sigma_{ES,C}$ and $\Sigma_{ES,V}$ emerge from ESs, as shown in Fig.~3(a).
+Due to the finite size of the 4-BNNR/7-AGNR/4-BNNR segment $(N=15,M=80)$, two in-gap energy levels, denoted as $\Sigma_{ES,C}$ and $\Sigma_{ES,V}$, emerge from the ESs, as shown in Fig.~3(a).
 In the absence of BN coupling ($t_{in}=0$), these ESs form near-zero-energy modes.
-As $t_{in}$ increases, $\Sigma_{ES,C}$ and $\Sigma_{ES,V}$ are strongly shifted away from zero energy, whereas the bulk states remain largely unaffected, consistent with the infinite-length results in Fig.~2.
+As $t_{in}$ increases, $\Sigma_{ES,C}$ and $\Sigma_{ES,V}$ shift markedly away from zero energy, whereas the bulk-derived states remain largely unchanged.
+This behavior is consistent with the infinite-length band structures shown in Fig.~2, indicating that BN coupling primarily affects boundary-localized states in the same-topology case.

-Figure~3(b) reveals four in-gap energy levels originating from two ESs and two IFs in the 9-7-9 AGNRH segment.
-The IFs arise from the effective end states of the central 7-AGNR segment with $R_2$ unit cells, as discussed in our previous work[\onlinecite{DavidKuo}].
+Figure~3(b) shows four in-gap energy levels originating from two ESs and two IFs in the 9-7-9 AGNRH segment.
+The IFs arise from the effective end states of the central 7-AGNR segment with $R_2$ unit cells, as discussed in our previous work [\onlinecite{DavidKuo}].
 Within the physically relevant range $0.8~t\le t_{in}\le t$, corresponding to realistic BN coupling strengths, the IF levels $\Sigma_{IF,C(V)}$ are no longer well isolated from the bulk states.
-This behavior contrasts sharply with the $t_{in}=0$ limit and reflects the breakdown of topological protection due to chirality mixing induced by the symmetric BN environment.
+This behavior contrasts sharply with the $t_{in}=0$ limit and reflects the enhanced sublattice polarization induced by the symmetric BN environment, which drives the IF levels toward the bulk continuum.

 The situation changes dramatically in the inverse-topology configuration shown in Figs.~3(c) and 3(d), where finite 7-AGNR and $9_6$-$7_8$-$9_6$ AGNRH segments are embedded between a BNNR and an NBNR.
-Although the bulk band gap ($E_g=E_C-E_V$) is strongly reduced for $0.8~t\le t_{in}\le t$, the energy levels associated with ESs and IFs in the 9-7-9 AGNRH remain nearly unchanged and well separated from the bulk continuum.
-This robustness is highly nontrivial, demonstrating that inverse topology effectively protects the IFs against strong environmental perturbations.
+Although the bulk band gap ($E_g = E_C - E_V$) is substantially reduced for $0.8~t\le t_{in}\le t$, the energy levels associated with the ESs and IFs in the 9-7-9 AGNRH remain nearly unchanged and well separated from the bulk continuum.
+Such robustness is highly nontrivial and indicates that the inverse-topology configuration effectively preserves the IFs against strong environmental perturbations.